The Petit Lenormand deck is available now. Limited stock

 • What are you trying to preserve by remaining in this exhausting support role?

-• What would change by putting a true, clear, and acknowledged ending to what you still carry for others?
+• What would change by putting a true, clear, and acknowledged end to what you still carry for others?

 Combination